Zipheir/srfi-258/pre-srfi.md

 It is unspecified whether a symbol created by `gensym` preserves the write/read invariance described in R7RS §6.5.
-A gensym may not “read back in” as the same symbol, and ortable code should not assume that it will.
+A gensym may not “read back in” as the same symbol, and portable code should not assume that it will.

 Example: